 It may surprise you that beauty is not in the eye of the beholder.
 Nor is it just culture telling us sparkling jewels are beautiful: our ancestors also found beauty in gemstones and loved to adorn themselves with them even before they could put their love into words.

-It’s deep in our minds, a gift handed down from the intelligence, skills, and rich emotional lives of our most ancient ancestors.
+It’s deep in our minds, a gift handed down from our most ancient ancestors’ intelligence, skills, and rich emotional lives.

-Our emotional reaction to our senses – the view of the night sky, the sound of music, the light gleaming from a gemstone and the shapes of the jewelry we ornament ourselves with will be with us and our descendants as long as the human race exists.
+Our emotional reaction to our senses – the view of the night sky, the sound of music, the light gleaming from a gemstone, and the shapes of the jewelry we ornament ourselves with will be with our descendants and us as long as the human race exists.

-I bet many of you have recently had a significant milestone occur in your life.
+I bet many of you have recently had a significant milestone occur.

 Perhaps a new baby was born…. or (like me) you will become an empty nester this year.
 Did you have a significant birthday?
 Maybe you reached a goal….or emerged from a time of personal challenge and found your way back to yourself.